phasehumans/web-dev/README.md

 - var  -> undefined
 - let and const  -> referror (hoist but Temporal dead zone)
 - Block Scope (let and const): Variables declared with let and const are limited to the block where they are defined.
 Example: Inside a loop or conditional block.
 - Function Scope (var): Variables declared with var are limited to the nearest function.
-If declared outside any function, they become global variables.
+If declared outside any function, they become global variables
-- avoid var, unless legacy code

-### Shallow Copy & Deep Copy
-- spread opt {...a , ...b} --> b will overide a prop
-- obj1 = obj2 --> ref passing
-- user also got changed; pass by ref, soln-> spread opt
-- a= {...b} spread operator
-- but for nested obj, spread is shallow copy
-- soln --> deep copy (serialization (obj -> str) - deserialization)

 ### Prototype
 - object from which other objects inherit properties and methods